 Teaching and learning

-In Reception to Year 4 we teach maths using ‘Mathematics Mastery’ which is based on the very successful methods used in Singapore together with elements of Shanghai mathematics.
-We are a leading school and run outreach sessions to develop other schools’ practice.
+In Reception year, we teach maths using ‘Mathematics Mastery’ which is based on the very successful methods used in Singapore together with elements of Shanghai mathematics, focusing on fluency in the basics.
 Equipment is used regularly, and topics are taught for several weeks to avoid moving on before children have really understood what they are learning.
-In the rest of the school, we also aim for children to understand topics in depth with a high focus on investigations and problem solving.

 For more details, see our curriculum page.